charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 * Sub-role inheritance check rules:

 For the compiler checking of the sub-role inheritance consistency, the rules are evident and intuitive. @Human_expert, @Expert_component, @Design_role are considered as equivalent, as well as @Human_expert_static and @Expert_component_static are equivalent.
 But @Static are not the same as the other static roles.
 If a class has only a static role, it can not inherit from a non-static role, and vice versa, except if the class has two abstraction roles. @Machine_tool and Graph_interf are compatible, for inheritance.
-The sub-role compatibilies are especially made in case of different programmers for the classes.
+The sub-role compatibities are especially made in case of different programmers for the classes.

 In clprolf, each class(or interface) has to indicate its role, although inheritance, because the programmer of the class must give its perpective for the class(abstraction or worker, especially), or for the interface.
 For the sub-roles, indicating it, when existing, is recommended to not forget the future inheritance check problems.